quyctd/notion-blog/readme.md

 # Notion Blog

-This is my personal blog, built with the help of Notion Blog, please check out Notion blog and give [Ijjk](https://github.com/ijjk) a star: https://github.com/ijjk/notion-blog
+This is my personal blog, built with the help of Notion Blog, please check out Notion blog repo and give [Ijjk](https://github.com/ijjk) a star: https://github.com/ijjk/notion-blog

 ## Credits